-But no one could blame you for giving up on the possibility in early 2020.
-It seemed remote in a state that’s been historically conservative about legal gambling.
-In fact, Tennessee has no brick-and-mortar casinos.
-So the only way someone could play legal casino games in the state is at a sweepstakes site like Pulsz Casino, where players can win cash prizes by playing slots and other casino games.
+It seemed like a remote possibility in early 2020 in a state that’s been historically conservative about legal gambling, and no one could blame you for giving up.
+In fact, Tennessee doesn’t have any brick-and-mortar casinos.
+The only way someone could play legal casino games in the state is at a promotional sweepstakes site, a social casino like Pulsz Casino, where players can win and redeem cash prizes by playing slots and other casino-style games.

 Tennessee sports betting is also online-only, with no retail sportsbook locations for in-person betting.

 Thankfully, Governor Bill Lee returned a landmark sports betting bill without a signature in 2020.
 Under state law, the governor’s failure to sign allowed the bill to become law.
 The first legal online sports betting apps launched in Tennessee on November 1, 2020.

 Legal Online Gaming Options In Tennessee